Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 - Proximity to Silicon Valley.

-- Huge talent pool of around 500,000 IT professionals working in the BPO sector.
+- A huge talent pool of around 500,000 IT professionals working in the BPO sector.

 Top BPOs in Mexico – Sitel, PwC, Accenture

-Despite having the lowest number of bilingual professionals in Latin America, Colombia is currently the 20th most desirable outsourcing location in the world.
+Despite having the lowest number of bilingual professionals in Latin America, Colombia was the 20th most desirable outsourcing location in the world in 2017.

 Colombia’s growth as a BPO nation is owed to: